JOJ0/mpc1k-seq/README.md

 !!! and overwriting ./PunkBG_100_8bar.SEQ ...
 ```

-A last check shows us that the wav file name and also the bpm have been corrected:
+A last check is showing us that the wav file name and also the bpm have been corrected:

 ```
 seq.py --filter Punk -s "PunkBG" .